SuhelIndiIt/react-storex/README.md

 # react-storex

-> A React / React Native state management library with integrated API handling, automatic caching, and CRUD operations.
-Designed to simplify global state management with built-in data synchronization capabilities.
+> This library provides a simple global state management solution with API integration, caching, and a custom React hook called useStore.It allows you to easily fetch, update, delete, and edit data while keeping your components in sync with a centralized store.

 ## Features